pvmm/gimpfu-msx-gr4.py/README.md

 You may load files created by this plug-in using this simple code in BASIC:
 ```
 10 SCREEN 5
+15 REM use line below if transparency is disabled
 20 VDP(9)=VDP(9) OR &H20
 30 BLOAD"NONAME.SC5",S
 40 BLOAD"NONAME.PAL",S